KP23545756/IMY220-Project/README.txt

 Website guide:

-http://localhost:5173 is the login/sign-up page
+http://localhost:5173 is the login/sign-up page (it does not automatically redirect to home upon successful login/sign-in yet)

 To navigate to home add /home to the url (http://localhost:5173/home)